vmware-tanzu/tanzu-dev-portal/content/guides/python/cnb-gs-python.md

 ---
 title: "Python Like A Pro: Building Docker Containers"
-sortTitle: "Python Buildpacks"
+linkTitle: "Python Buildpacks"
-weight: 2
 description: "Package your Python apps into Docker images in no time with Buildpacks."
 topics:
 - Python